Fugitive Pieces: Theme, style and structure

-Fugitive Pieces contains themes of trauma, grief, loss, and memory, primarily in relation to the Holocaust, which Michaels explores via metaphors such as nature.
+Fugitive Pieces contains themes of trauma, grief, loss and memory, primarily in relation to the Holocaust, which Michaels explores via metaphors such as nature.
 The work is told in a poetic style, which has caused some critics to view it as an elegy, and others, such as Donna Coffey, to feel that it re-imagines the literary telling of the Holocaust and also of nature.
-The story is told through two narratives, in the first part, Jakob's, then in the second part, Ben's, which are connected through one main event that had an effect on both narrators.
-John Mullan has stated that he feels that the book shows how the Holocaust and traumatic moments can impact generations of survivors and their family members.
+The story is told through two narratives, in the first part Jakob's, and in the second part Ben's, which are connected through one main event that had an effect on both narrators.
+John Mullan wrote that he feels that the book shows how the Holocaust and traumatic moments can impact generations of survivors and their family members.
 Fugitive Pieces also contains mentions of the senses, which are shown through an emphasis of Jakob hearing what happened to his family, rather than seeing the event take place, which in turns adds to his trauma and his inability to gain closure.
 Similarly, Ben has only heard stories but never had first hand experience.
 Michaels uses this to convey a paradox between what we hear, the language, and then the silence that follows due to the suffering and trauma of others.

-The title of the novel is taken from Fugitive Pieces, Lord Byron's first volume of verse, privately printed in the autumn of 1806.
+The title of the novel is taken from Fugitive Pieces, Lord Byron's first volume of verse, privately printed in autumn 1806.

 Reception

-Along with winning many awards, Michaels has received praise from multiple media outlets and academics such as University College London professor John Mullan and Michiko Kakutani.
+Fugitive Pieces was on Canada's bestseller list for more than two years and has been translated into over 20 different languages.

-On November 5, 2019, the BBC News listed Fugitive Pieces on its list of the 100 most influential novels.
+Michaels has received praise from media outlets and academics such as John Mullan of University College London and Michiko Kakutani.
+It received starred reviews from Booklist, Kirkus Reviews, and Publishers Weekly.
+On 5 November 2019, the BBC included Fugitive Pieces on its list of the "list of 100 'most inspiring' novels".